 (other than official bicycle marshals), Sherpas, unregistered runners, or rollerblades/skates on the course.

 Anyone found to be in possession of a headset/earbuds/portable listening device while in the race will be disqualified.

 Water/Aid: There will be water/aid stations approximately every two miles, and portable toilets

 on the course.Gatorade will be served at each water station.

 Carb Boom energy gels

-Time Limit: We have set a time limit of 5 hours and 45 minutes.
+Time Limit: We have set a time limit of approximately 2 hours and 30 minutes.
 Our road permit stipulates

 may leave his post at 11:30 am.
 This is to ensure that all runners finish in time to enjoy the post-race